RahulKathuria/Inventory-App/README.md

 # Inventory-App
-This repo contains the 10th project of Udacity's Android Basics Nanodegree
+This repo contains the 10th project of Udacity's Android Basics Nanodegree.